Wolf making excuses. Person saying that they smell bullshit

 Just like how on the other side of a jumped boundary lies disrespect, on the other side of an excuse often not only lies at least some element of disrespect but also the real reason.

-An excuse is a reason that is given to justify an offence or fault but its primary purpose is to lessen responsibility by getting you to overlook, excuse, or even forgive off the back of it.
-This of course is rather tricky because when there’s excuses it means that any commitment is being lessened, which means everything else tied to it becomes pretty flimsy.
-You may also be overlooking things that are busting up your boundaries.
+An excuse is a reason given to justify an offence or fault, but its primary purpose is to lessen responsibility by getting you to overlook, excuse, or even forgive off the back of it.

 In my post about ‘Sorry’, I explained how when someone gets on your case about accepting their apology or forgiving them that it really means:

 “Look, can you hurry the eff up and accept my apology so I can stop feeling bad about it?
-You perceiving me as wronging/hurting/abusing/whatever you is terribly inconvenient and my ego doesn’t like the pinch of reality, so if you don’t mind, get a shuffle on, accept my apology and let’s move on so I can slam my palm down on the Reset Button. “
+You perceiving me as wronging/hurting/abusing/whatever you is terribly inconvenient and my ego doesn’t like the pinch of reality.
+So if you don’t mind, get a shuffle on.
+Accept my apology and let’s move on so I can slam my palm down on the Reset Button. “

 Well guess what?
 When someone uses an excuse, they’re really saying: